I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 Now that you know how to spend two days in Zagreb, it’s time to begin day three.
 Start your day in style with a coffee at the Esplanade, a grand old hotel where you can sip coffee in chic surroundings.

 Then it’s on to one of the city’s many art galleries, Strossmayer’s Gallery of Old Masters.
-This Renaissance palace is bursting full of pieces by old masters (as the name suggests).
+This Renaissance palace is bursting with pieces by Old Masters (as the name suggests).

 If you’re interested in history, you may want to visit the archaeological museum, which houses a collection of ancient Roman artifacts and Egyptian relics.

-Spend the next part of your day exploring the “Green Horseshoe” (a series of semi-linked parks), starting with Zrinjevac Park, which is just nearby.
+Spend the rest of your day exploring the “Green Horseshoe” (a series of semi-linked parks), starting with Zrinjevac Park, which is nearby.
 Grab a bite to eat, people-watch, and stroll.

-Afterward, hop on the bus and take a 20-minute ride to Mirogoj Cemetery, the final resting place of many notable figures from Croatia’s past, from writers to composers.
-Often dubbed the most beautiful cemetery in Europe, it’s a peaceful place to stroll, and it has gorgeous architecture throughout.
+Afterward, hop on the bus for a 20-minute ride to Mirogoj Cemetery, the final resting place of many notable figures from Croatia’s past, including writers and composers.
+Often dubbed the most beautiful cemetery in Europe, it’s a peaceful place to stroll and features gorgeous architecture throughout.

 Head back to the city for more Zagreb nightlife.
 This time around, you may want to try out one of the many bars and restaurants that line Tkalčićeva Street.